How I Established My Romance Novel's Subgenres

 Time and place are like secondary characters in a novel, and just as important to develop: When does the story take place?
 Where?
 How does the time and place of the novel shape the characters' interaction with each other, their environments, and the people with whom they come into contact?

 In regards to my novel, the protagonists Annelise and Rick, are students in a modern-day college town.
 Their social interactions therefore initially take place in an academic environment.
 Annelise is a fresh out of high school, starting her first year at university and therefore a large part of her experiences are shaped by trying to see where she fits in.
 Rick is also in his first year of university — however he has spent ten years in the Coast Guard and is in his late twenties.
 He is therefore also seeking to find his place, but struggles with his environment in a very different way than Annelise.

 Furthermore, Annelise is African American and Rick is Italian American.
 So I wanted to incorporate some of the political controversies we’re currently seeing, in particular against minorities, into their college experience.

 A good exercise for clarifying how your setting and characters interact with one another is by taking a leaf out of Octavia Butler’s book.
 In her novel, Kindred, we witness a young African-American woman being carried back and forth in time between her home in 1976 California, and a pre-Civil War Maryland plantation.
 She of course has very different experiences in both settings, and both points in time shape her as a person.
 I think this is a great tool for any writer: detailing the way your character interacts with your novel’s setting, and then putting them into a vastly different setting and seeing how it changes their context.

-Setting is also important to the marketing of your book — labelling it as contemporary will draw different readers than labelling it as historical.
+Setting is also important to the marketing of your book — labeling it as contemporary will draw different readers than labelling it as historical.
 To further establish who my novel is for, I added “new adult” onto the list of descriptors.

 How my novel is “new adult”